wp-plugins/soundcloud-master/readme.txt

 * Display Like
 * Display Download
 * Display Buy
+* Activate TechGasp BANG!
+Artwork, new player display setting for users with great cover artworks

+* TechGasp Shortcode Framework v3:
+* Universal Shortcode for all pages and posts, same Shortocde applies to all pages and posts.
+Option to Automatically add the shortcode to all pages and posts or manually add the pre-built shortcode individually per page or post.
+Option to automatically only show the shortcode in Posts and not Pages.
+Option to Automatically show the shortcode After the Title or After the Content.
-* Shortcode Framework v3.
-Universal Shortcode for all pages and posts and Individual Shortcode for each page or post
+* Individual Shortcode for each page or post, individual customized shortcode per page or post
+* Shortcodes allow you to professionally display your plugin inside pages and posts maintaining fast page load times and excellent Google SEO
 * [Advanced Version Link](http://wordpress.techgasp.com/soundcloud-master/)

 **ONLINE DEMO**